What is the Cryosphere?

 Researcher Julienne Stroeve takes this image of Arctic sea ice while finishing the winter leg of the Multidisciplinary drifting Observatory for the Study of Arctic Climate (MOSAiC) expedition.
 As the Arctic winter comes to an end, the sun begins to hover on the horizon. — Credit: Julienne Stroeve, NSIDC

-The Arctic, where the North Pole lies, is largely an ocean basin surrounded by land.
+The Arctic is an ocean basin largely surrounded by land.
 It includes the vast Arctic Ocean, adjacent seas, and parts of Alaska, Canada, Greenland, Iceland, Norway, Sweden, Finland, and Russia.
-Frozen ground and permafrost ring the Arctic Ocean, where sea ice expands in the fall and winter and shrinks in the spring and summer.
-On the floor of the Arctic Ocean lies undersea permafrost.
+Frozen ground and permafrost ring the Arctic Ocean.
+Over the ocean, sea ice expands in the fall and winter and shrinks in the spring and summer.
+Permafrost is also found under the shallow shelf seas of the Arctic Ocean.

 The Greenland Ice Sheet, second in size to the Antarctic Ice Sheet, covers about 80 percent of Greenland, the world's largest island.